sbackmann/rwanda-segmentation/README.md

 ## Introduction
 Rwanda-Instance provides the code for the Bachelor Thesis _Detection and Segmentation of Tree Instances on a Rwandan Satellite Dataset_.
 It uses MMDetection 2.25.0, an open source object detection toolbox based on PyTorch.

-The code that was added in the course of this thesis can be found in the folder ``rwanda``.
-However, parts of the remaining code were modified to better work with the project.
+The code that was added in the course of this thesis can be found in the folder ``TreeSegmentation-Rwanda``.
+The directory MMDetection contains the MMDetection model library, parts of its code were modified to better work with the project.
 Additionally, the folder ``cocoapi`` is a modified version (e.g., an increased number of detections for AP calculation) of https://github.com/cocodataset/cocoapi.

 ## Installation